.

 • User acceptance testing (UAT) with real-world scenarios.

 Go-live should be treated as the beginning, not the end.
-Continuous optimization ensures that the lab information system evolves with the lab’s needs.
+Continuous optimization ensures that the lab information system evolves with the lab over time.

 Industry Insights: Is LIS Software Testing a Lost Art?